Lara Wolters: Political career

+She was also co-rapporteur on a 2022 directive on improving the gender balance on boards of directors of listed companies.
 In addition to her committee assignments, Wolters is part of the Parliament's delegation for relations with China.
 She is also a member of the European Parliament Intergroup on Anti-Corruption, the European Parliament Intergroup on Anti-Racism and Diversity, and the Responsible Business Conduct Working Group.